eefei22/well-bot_v6/README.md

 ### 2. Check out  `requirements.txt`
 * Make changes to include dependecies necessary for your own environment
 * Then `pip install -r requirements.txt`

+#NOTE:
+* venv files, raw data files, large pre-trained models etc. should not be pushed into github
+* Check `.gitignore` and modify accordingly before any commits.